jannis-baum/bachelor-thesis/thesis/chapters/4_2-implementation.md

 - how models are mapped to AS database entities

 ### Abstraction and extensibility

+To showcase some of the Annotation Interface's architectual abstraction and the resulting extensibility and to give deeper insights into its code base, I will use this section to walk through how a new type of annotation could be implemented.

 - Brick resolving client & server-side and from various resolvers
 - reusable Annotation components